 - ▶ This is your opportunity to convince judges that your entry is a winner, so give some thought as to what and how you will present to them.
 This round is all about focusing on the entry, so while a bit of background on your company can be useful, don't spend half your time discussing its history and don't turn it into a sales pitch focus on why it should win the category! - ➤ Two people are allowed to present, so it can be really helpful, if feasible, to have someone directly connected to the entry with you eg one of the development team for products; one of the project team for projects; or another of the partners for Collaboration.
-The judges are often keen to ask questions, so even if the person is not keen on presenting it can be useful to have them available to help with the detail. - Everyone has 15 minutes to pitch, before questions, so make sure you get the important information across in good time it's best to have a run-through first!
+The judges are often keen to ask questions, so even if the person is not keen on presenting it can be useful to have them available to help with the detail. - ► Everyone has 10 minutes to present and 10 mins for questions, so make sure you get the important information across in good time it's best to have a run-through first!